netdata/netdata/collectors/ebpf.plugin/README.md

 The eBPF collector only works on Linux systems and with specific Linux kernels.
 We support all kernels more recent than `4.11.0`, and all kernels on CentOS 7.6 or later.

 You can run our helper script to determine whether your system can support eBPF monitoring.
+If it returns no output, your system is ready to compile and run the eBPF collector.

 ```bash
 curl -sSL https://raw.githubusercontent.com/netdata/kernel-collector/master/tools/check-kernel-config.sh | sudo bash